Nathxniel/ppp/people/exe/STRATEGY.md

     by age 27

 ### strategise (development)
-I.e. update and/or update STRATEGY
+I.e. update and/or update STRATEGY.
+Try not to compare yourself to other people, as this creates a subconscious ceiling to acheivements.[\*][dc]

 ## when in social environments
 Conjecture: when in social environments, the UB seems to be more effective/